Setting Up Your Event

 6. Below the check box, find the blank for Maximum Number of Attendees.
 Leave it blank if there is no maximum number, otherwise use a whole number.
 Your event may go over the maximum number of RSVPs for the event if the last person to RSVP also registers guests.
 But once you hit the maximum, no one else will be able to RSVP.

 7. Next, you will create the form that attendees will fill out when they RSVP.
-You can add a goal slider to show how close you are to meeting your goal number of attendees.
+You can add a progress bar to show how close you are to meeting your goal number of attendees.
 You can manage what fields are shown (such as first name) and create additional questions, like address by clicking the blue Edit Form button.

 7. Click Save and Go to Next Step.